sara-nl/sdrdocs/source/Pages/basic-usage.md

  - **Data anonymization**
 Before you upload the files you should check whether they contain privacy-sensitive information within the meaning of the [Dutch Personal Data Protection Act](http://www.coe.int/t/dghl/standardsetting/dataprotection/national%20laws/NL_DP_LAW.pdf).
 If you give access to the data, they must be completely anonimyzed.
-## Depositing data To deposite data, you should login as a registered user.
+## <a name="depositing-data"></a> Depositing data To deposite data, you should login as a registered user.
 In the main page click on "Deposit now".
 Depositing data in Repository service is a 6 step process.

 *  **Step 1: Select and upload files to deposit**